Davidster/SOEN341Project/documentation/userstories.md

 As a student or teacher's assistant, I want to be able to log into the website with my personal account.

+	* Done:
-	* Done: (Nick) Created student and TA entities in database, each having different properties
+		- (Nick) Created student and TA entities in database, each having different properties
+		- (Nick) Create a registration page that will automatically update/insert data in database

 	* To do:
-		- (Nick, 1 week) Create a registration page that will automatically update/insert data in database
 		- (someone, 2 weeks) Make registration page look good using CSS,JS and other funky stuff :)
 		- (Nick, 2 weeks) PHP condition check to give TAs more privileges